corda/corda-docs-portal/content/en/cookie-declaration/_index.md

 site.
 For all other types of cookies, we need your permission.

 Learn more about who we are, how you can contact us, and how we process personal data in our [privacy policy](https://www.r3.com/privacy-policy/).

+For questions or requests relating to processing of personal data, please contact us on [privacy@r3.com](mailto:privacy@r3.com).